MicrosoftDocs/architecture-center/docs/landing-zones/subscription-vending-content.md

 ## Create a subscription

 The last task of the subscription vending automation is to create and configure the new subscription.
-The example implementation uses the *deployment pipeline* to deploy the infrastructure-as-code module with the JSON/YAML subscription parameter file (*see Figure 2*).
+The example implementation uses the *deployment pipeline* to deploy the infrastructure-as-code module with the JSON/YAML subscription parameter file (*see figure 2*).

 **Use infrastructure as code.** Your deployment should use infrastructure as code to create the subscription.
 The platform team should create and maintain these templates to ensure proper governance.
 You should use the subscription vending [Bicep](https://aka.ms/lz-vending/bicep) and [Terraform](https://aka.ms/lz-vending/tf) modules and modify them to fit your implementation needs.